 The Advantages of ADHD

-As an empath and a left-handed person who thinks he’s ADHD, I’ve come to a stage in my life now, that looking at someone’s photo evokes feelings in my mind, that usually if not always, prove accurate.
+As an empath and a left-handed person who thinks he’s ADHD, I’ve come to a stage in my life now, that just looking at someone’s photo evokes feelings in my mind, that usually if not always, prove to be mostly accurate.

-I need to establish my qualifications first, so that my essay makes sense.
-I only became conscious or discovered the fact that I am an empath, in 2022.
-That means, for nearly four decades, I’ve been aware of a sort of power in my mind, which both fascinated me and irritated those who were on the receiving end of my estimation of their mental states.
+Actually, I only became conscious or discovered the fact that I am an empath, in late 2022.
+But for nearly four decades, I’ve been aware of a sort of power in my mind, which both fascinated me and irritated those who had underestimated me.

 Another aspect of being ADHD, at least the type I am, is the ability to sift through tons of information as fast as possible, so that I can free my brain RAM for more important things.
 This ability translate to extreme levels of critical thinking and sometimes even results in a sort of mild anxiety or a sort of perpetual paranoia and skepticism about people, which I alleviate with intense exercise and restful, adequate sleep.